iamshadmirza/BlogsByShad/blogs/websocket-basics/websocket-basics.md

-This post will be consisting of two post and this is the first post of that series.
+This is a series blog post consisting of two blogs.
-First we will learn about the native web socket and in the next blog we will learn about Socket.io.
+First we will learn about the native WebSocket and then Socket.io.
+Both blogs will detailed and beginner friendly.
+Let's start.
-So, first thing first.
 # What is a Websocket?
-Websocket allows a user to send and receive messages to a server.
+WebSocket allows a user to send and receive messages to a server.
 So basically, this is a way of communication between Client and Server.
-Let's understand this communication first, we will come back to WebSocket in a while.
+Let's understand this communication first, we will come back to WebSocket in a little while.
 ## Client and Server
 Web browsers (Client) and servers communicate via TCP/IP.
-Hypertext Transfer Protocol (HTTP) is the standard application protocol on top of TCP/IP supporting requests (from web browser) and their responses(from server).
+Hypertext Transfer Protocol (HTTP) is the standard application protocol *on top of* TCP/IP supporting requests (from web browser) and their responses (from server).
 ### How does this work?
 Let's go through these simple steps:-
 1. Client (browser) sends a request to the Server.